 Even though some elements may remain the same, organizations have pivoted to a range of flexible working options.
 This means that there is a lot that will be different.
 For one thing, working from home and the use of virtual platforms will be the norm for a great number of people.
 Goals and objectives may be different, expectations will be different and how and when we communicate will definitely have to be adjusted.
 There will be other changes as well but regardless of the changes, there is a definite need to maintain synergy and productivity and we must do this through our people.
 It is through managing them correctly that we will be able to sustain whatever growth is needed.
 This will translate to higher levels of well being, higher engagement and organizational loyalty.

 Unfortunately, my experience has shown me that quite the opposite happens.
 When pressure mounts, our focus goes to results, no matter what.
-And here is the danger: if how we achieve those goals does not matter, as long as they are achieved, much damage can be done in the sustainability of the results or the commitment of our employees, resulting in resentment, higher levels of turnover and a poor working environment.
+And here is the danger: if how we achieve those goals does not matter, as long as they are achieved, much damage can be done to the sustainability of the results or the commitment of our employees, resulting in resentment, higher levels of turnover and a poor working environment.

 It does not have to be this way.
-If management realizes the importance of maintaining strong connections with their employees, if the human side of management is kept alive and strong, the outcomes will supersede expectations.
+If management realizes the importance of maintaining strong connections with their employees and if the human side of management is kept alive and strong, the outcomes will supersede expectations.
 This long-term vision is a must for the growth and development of the organization as well as its people as we continue our roles.
-It is true that some managers are quite competent doing this, but the danger is real, and the price is too high if others do not make the effort.
+It is true that some managers are quite competent in doing this, but the danger is real, and the price is too high if others do not make the effort.
 Yes, a manager should strive and push for results, but how it is done is crucial.

 In the report “Beyond Covid-19: Research Insights into a New World of Work,” based on 590 employees surveyed, it was found that in terms of Employee Engagement; 51% of employees feel less connected to their teams since Covid-19, 40% of employees reported feeling disconnected from their organization.
 In terms of employee well being, 60% of employees feel increased levels of stress since the onset of Covid-19.

 Likewise, 69% of employees would prefer a blend of working from home and being onsite.
-61% of employees are concerned about their safety in returning to the workplace 79% of managers feel this is a concern of their employees.
+61% of employees are concerned about their safety in returning to the workplace and 79% of managers feel this is a concern of their employees.

-Taking this into consideration, I want to explore 3 critical areas that leaders need to manage in order to maintain both synergy and productivity.
+Taking this into consideration, I want to explore 3 critical areas that leaders need to manage in order to maintain both synergy and productivity:

 There are also ongoing conversations and these will include coaching, feedback, performance conversations, conversations on employee well being and giving feedback to the leader.
 These facilitate continuous development and are part of the performance management process.

-The group conversations: The intention of the group conversations is encourage and achieve synergy, which is really about creating a whole that is greater than the simple sum of its parts.
+The group conversations: The intention of the group conversations is to encourage and achieve synergy, which is really about creating a whole that is greater than the sum of its parts.
 These conversations must involve support for, and a focus on the “big picture.”
-This means having shared business knowledge, a shared vision and sense of direction (Vision and Strategies) through planning and organizing, a shared belief in the values that are important to the organization and a shared feeling of support and power to make decisions about our life, work and the future, especially as a group.
+This means having shared business knowledge, a shared vision and sense of direction (Vision and Strategies) through planning and organizing, a shared belief in the values that are important to the organization, and a shared feeling of support to make decisions about our life, work and the future, especially as a group.
 This represents the “what” we are going after, its purpose, which is “why” we are going after it, and the “how” we will do it.
 Together, these help to develop closer interpersonal relationships and create an empowering work environment.